Engage your children’s ministry kids in honoring moms with these 7 fun and exciting ideas to Celebrate Mother’s Day in your children’s ministry.

 The Message: (Read the Scripture.)

-What does this verse tell us to do?
+Say: What does this verse tell us to do?
 God tells us to praise our moms and say great things about them so everyone will know how terrific they are!
 Today, we’ll give our moms a special hand.
 Gloves are good for lots of things.
 Let’s see how these gloves help us.
-(Give each child at least one glove.)
-Hold up your glove and tell how it reminds you of things your mom does.
-Our moms sure do a lot of different things!
-(Collect the gloves.)

-Now, let’s use our hands to praise our moms!
-(Lead kids in applauding for their mothers.)
+Say: Now, let’s use our hands to praise our moms!

 6. Confetti Sun-Catcher